Breword/tmux/Contributing.md

   was done first).

 - wait-for could do more, for example being able to wait for a pane to exit or close (could use the existing notify code in some way).
+Also a flag for a timeout or to stop waiting on a signal.

 - ([#1784](https://github.com/tmux/tmux/issues/1784)) A way to disable line wrap but preserve any trimmed content (so it can be viewed if the pane is made bigger).

+- Timeout to command-prompt, if the timeout expires the command is run with whatever is in the prompt at the time.
+This would allow numbers to be bound for example "bind 2 command-prompt -I2 -T50 select-window -t':%%'" and the user has 50 milliseconds to enter window 23 or it will go to window 2.

 ### Medium things